Avantis-Labs/avantis_trader_sdk/README.md

 export AVANTIS_TRADER_ADDRESS=0x...   # your wallet
 ```

-(Or copy [`.env.example`](.env.example) to `.env` — it documents every
+(Or copy [`.env.example`](.env.example) to `.env`; it documents every
 supported variable, including the optional ones.)

-That's it — every action is now a signed message relayed by Avantis.
+That's it.
+Every action is now a signed message relayed by Avantis.
 No gas,
 no RPC, no ETH.

 ## Execution modes

-Two independent axes — any combination works:
+Two independent axes; any combination works:

 | | signer = API key (delegate) | signer = trader key |
 |---|---|---|